 (d) is charged generally with any duties that may be assigned by law or by the Lieutenant Governor in Council to the Attorney General.

-3 A deputy minister and such other officers and employees as may be required to carry on the business of the department may be appointed as provided in The Civil Service Act.
+A deputy minister and such other officers and employees as may be required to carry on the business of the department may be appointed under Part 3 of The Public Service Act.

 (a) a Crown attorney appointed under The Crown Attorneys Act;

 (b) a person appointed under subsection 3(3) of The Crown Attorneys Act or directed under subsection 5(2) of that Act;

 (c) an officer or employee appointed under section 3;

 (d) a person who formerly held an appointment under clause (a), (b) or (c) or was formerly directed under clause (b).

 An action or other proceeding may be commenced against the Attorney General by a person who is or was the subject of a prosecution.
 The Attorney General stands in the place of the person against whom the action or other proceeding would have been brought but for subsection (1) and may be found liable in his or her stead.

 An action or other proceeding may be brought against only the Attorney General if, but for subsection (1), the action or proceeding could have been brought against a person referred to in clauses (1)(a) to (d).